 a.
 Quick notice

-Unfortunately not all browser and apps behave the same way.
+Unfortunately not all browsers and apps behave the same way.
 Here are a few tips before we start:

 - You cannot switch between screen-shares, you have to shut your screen sharing off before changing to the next.

 - You cannot screen-share a keynote app in full screen.
-Keynote just don’t work like that.
+Keynote just doesn't work like that.
 But we found a trick… More on that below.

 b.
 Do you have a keynote AND a demo?